Lough Rynn Castle: William Sydney Clements, 3rd Earl of Leitrim

-During the 1860s hatred towards Sydney Clements grew in the surrounding area and stories began to be told of his mistreatment of the wives and daughters of local men.
-In September 1860 James Murphy from Mohill fired a loaded pistol at him, two days after sending him a note challenging him to a duel to 'take satisfaction for your ruffianly conduct towards my wife'.
+During the 1860s, hatred towards Sydney Clements grew in the surrounding area and stories began to be told of his mistreatment of the wives and daughters of local men.
+In September 1860, James Murphy from Mohill fired a pistol at him, two days after sending him a note challenging him to a duel to 'take satisfaction for your ruffianly conduct towards my wife'.
 An additional attempt to shoot him followed in the 1860s.
 By the 1870s Lord Leitrim was arguably the most infamous landlord in Ireland, symbolising 'evil at its worst'.
 In Donegal in particular Sydney Clements was the object of deep resentment and had to travel under armed military escort.
 In 1878 Sydney Clements engaged in a wholesale eviction of his tenants there, many of whom were starving as a result of the famine which hit northwest Ireland in 1878/79.
-On 2 April 1878 three men, Michael Heraghty, Michael McElwee and Neil Sheils, ambushed and killed William Sydney Clements, 3rd Lord Leitrim, at Cratlagh Wood near Milford, County Donegal.
+On 2 April 1878, three men, Michael Heraghty, Michael McElwee, and Neil Sheils, ambushed and killed Sydney Clements at Cratlagh Wood near Milford, County Donegal.

 Leitrim's assassination received widespread publicity in Ireland and abroad, with proponents of land reform using it as evidence of the need to protect tenants from the abuses of tyrannical landlords.
 His funeral in Dublin was marked by further riots, while none of the three assassins were convicted of his death.

 Extension and refurbishment of the castle (1889)

 The inheritor of the Lough Rynn estate was Sydney Clements' English-educated cousin who lived in Cavan, Colonel Henry Theophilus Clements, rather than the heir presumptive to the title who lived in England.
 This Colonel Clements embarked on an extensive expansion and refurbishment of the castle.
 He added a new wing, built a Baronial Hall designed by Thomas Drew with heavy plaster cornices, a large ornate Inglenook fireplace, and a fretted ceiling and walls wainscoted in solid English oak.
-Upon its completion in 1889, the principal floor of the house contained a main hall, Baronial Hall, chapel, reception room, living room and dining room.
-Two pantries, a kitchen, study, smokehouse and store were accessed by a separate entrance.
+Upon its completion in 1889, the principal floor of the house contained a main hall, Baronial Hall, chapel, reception room, living, room and dining room.
+Two pantries, a kitchen, study, smokehouse, and store were accessed by a separate entrance.
 In the basement there were stores and a wine cellar.
 There were fourteen bedrooms and four bathrooms upstairs.

 By 1952, when Marcus Clements took over the Lough Rynn estate, most of it had been sold off to former tenants under the land acts of the late nineteenth and early twentieth centuries.
 Clements lived there until the 1970s.
 The estate remained largely empty until 1990 when it was purchased by an Irish-American investor, Michael Flaherty.
-In 2001 Lough Rynn estate was purchased by the current owners, the Hanly family.
+In 2001, Lough Rynn estate was purchased by the current owners, the Hanly family.
 They invested substantially in overhauling and modernising the house and estates.
-In September 2006 when Lough Rynn Castle finally opened as a hotel, the estate extended to three hundred acres.
+In September 2006, when Lough Rynn Castle finally opened as a hotel, the estate extended to three hundred acres.